lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Subsequent accesses are then allowed or denied based on the defined rule set.
 Similar to RISCV pmp, if two region overlaps, the lower region index has higher priority.

-For information partitions, the protection is done per indvidual page.
+For information partitions, the protection is done per individual page.
 Each page can be configured with access privileges.
 As a result, software does not need to define a start and end page for information partitions.
 See {{< regref "BANK0_INFO0_PAGE_CFG_SHADOWED_0" >}} as an example.